 ROSEN, A GLOBALLY RECOGNIZED FIRM, Encourages Progyny, Inc. Investors to Inquire About Securities Class Action Investigation – PGNY

-/EIN News/ -- NEW YORK, March 09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Progyny, Inc. (NASDAQ: PGNY) resulting from allegations that Progyny may have issued materially misleading business information to the investing public.
+NEW YORK, March 09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Progyny, Inc. PGNY resulting from allegations that Progyny may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Progyny securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.